 Obviously, a lot depends on you as a parent.
 Can you roll with some unexpected changes?
 Are you okay with mixing up routines a little?
 Do you want a break from your kids, or are you into making family memories?

 Traveling to Europe with toddlers has been one of the best family memories we’ve made!
 I’ll always remember the funny things they did.
-I’ve had some amazing moments nursing my babies at a historical site and feeling linked to women throughout history.
+I’ve had some amazing moments nursing my babies at a historical site and feeling linked to women throughout history who have done the same.
 I love that my son has tried so many European cheeses and chocolates.

 But most of all, I love that having kids hasn’t meant we’ve had to stop our adventures!